akulmotageri-coder/TheVG/Readme.md

 ### Vague Word Usage

-The system can monitor usage of general/vague words such as:
+The system can monitor usage of general or vague words such as:

 * thing
 * stuff